Helli/field-extensions/README.md

 - In RingModuleFacts.thy, I removed the now-superseded facts lmult_0 and rmult_0,
    and the constant units_group, which duplicates Group.units_of
 - In MonoidSums, finprod_all1 is superseded by finprod_one_eqI
+- In LinearCombinations, I replaced the definition "submodule" by "Module.submodule".
+Careful: The latter does not assume the superstructure to be a module.
+This may affect statements in descendant theories.
+Furthermore, I removed some confusing junk from within the definition of direct_sum